katiaipduarte/vue-project/README.md

-# vue-app
+# Vue App

-This template should help get you started developing with Vue 3 in Vite.
+This project has been developed with Vue 3 and TypeScript in Vite.

 ## Recommended IDE Setup